SAST vs. DAST: Which to Choose?

 A DAST tool simulates attacks against the running application and observes its responses to identify vulnerabilities such as SQL injection or cross-site scripting vulnerabilities.
 Based on the outcome of each attack, the tool can help to find security vulnerabilities and determine whether the application is vulnerable and could be susceptible to a real malicious attack.
 These findings allow developers to fix the security defect before the source code is pushed out into the wild.

-When should you use DAST?
+When to use use DAST?

 A DAST tool should be used early on in the Software Development Lifecycle (SDLC).
 By moving this testing up earlier in the development process, also known as “shifting left”, the security issues can be fixed while active development is happening.
 A DAST tool can be a great help to all developers and allow them to discover security flaws, coding errors, and defects they've inadvertently put into the code.
 By nature, DAST tools find issues that are accessible and potentially exploitable, which is great for identifying high-priority items.